Find a Heart Care Specialist: (832) 355-DOCS (3627)

 For more information about our cardiovascular and heart surgery services and our relationship with the world-renowned Texas Heart® Institute, call the Heart Information Center at (800) 292-2221

-St. Luke's Episcopal Hospital, home of Texas Heart® Institute (THI), is an internationally recognized leader in heart care.
+Baylor St. Luke's Medical Center, home of Texas Heart® Institute (THI), is an internationally recognized leader in heart care.
 Together, St. Luke's and THI form one of the world's largest cardiovascular centers, offering a full range of specialty heart programs.
 Those programs are provided by cardiovascular and cardiology specialists who are among the world's most experienced, operating in one of the most respected research and educational settings in the world.

 Why Choose St. Luke's for Heart Care?

 - Premier heart hospital.
 U.S. News & World Report has ranked THI at St. Luke's among the nation's top 10 centers for cardiology and heart surgery every year since 1991 when the ranking began.
 We rank as a top four center for 2011-2012.

 - Cardiovascular history-maker.
 St. Luke's has teamed with THI for some of the most important medical achievements in cardiovascular history - including the nation's first successful heart transplant, the world's first total artificial heart transplant, and effective methods of preventing heart attacks by reducing the formation of artery blockages.

 - Breadth of experience.
 To date, we have performed more than 250,000 cardiac catheterizations,115,000 open heart surgeries, and 1,100 heart transplants.

 - International referral center.
 We treat the most complex cases, with patients from 85 countries coming to St. Luke's each year for heart care.